 “When children are learning outdoors, it’s so engaging for them.
 It gives them a sense of belonging in the natural world.
 This is for everybody.
 Nature promotes equality.” – Primary school teacher.

 Based on the principles that access to nature can boost mental health and wellbeing, a foundation for learning, theGrowing Among Trees project, funded by the Department of Education and Defra, set the ball rolling for what has become our Wild Teaching programme.

 Focussed on reaching children living in areas of deprivation to benefit their wellbeing and mental health, we explored how to embed low-cost, high-impact outdoor learning into daily teaching, linked with the science curriculum and other subjects, including maths and literacy.

 Led by tree planting charity Trees for Cities, we worked collaboratively with three Reading-based schools: Ranikhet Academy, Palmer Academy and Whitley Park Infants and Junior School.
 We placed the teachers’ and children’s needs and challenges at the heart of our design process.
 And found that empowering teachers to use their school grounds led them further afield to discover walkable woodlands only a few minutes from their classrooms.

 Through the insights we gathered, we’ve developed the Wild Teaching Pedagogy and Toolkit <link> to enable schools across the UK to benefit from our learning.
 The toolkit explores the benefits of nature-based education, how to overcome barriers and Key Stage 1 session plans.

-The project was independently evaluated by Dr. William Bird's company, Intelligent Health Ltd, to explore which types of interventions worked best in specific communities and geographic areas and to find out just what it takes to tarnsform an urban school into a setting that harnesses the potential of the nature to enrich eduication and support wellbeing.
+The project was independently evaluated by Dr William Birds’ company, Intelligent Health Ltd, to explore which interventions work best in specific communities and geographic areas and what it takes to transform an urban school into a setting that harnesses nature’s potential to enrich education and wellbeing.